TheStoicCarson/TheStoicCarson/README.md

 ### 💻 [Carson][discord] 💻

-*Hi, I'm Carson, a Newer Developer located in Michigan, USA.
-I have knowledge in FiveM Livery Design, FiveM EUP Design, and many more projects.
-I Opened a Developement Server Mainly focusing on FiveM Assets in The Begining of 2022.
+*Hi, I'm Carson, a Developer located in Michigan, USA.
+I have knowledge in FiveM Livery Design, FiveM Scripts, and many more projects.
+I opened a Development Server, mainly focusing on FiveM Assets, at the beginning of 2022.
 Feel free to reach out to me via [Discord][discord] for custom commissions and more!*

 <b>Feel Free to show some ❤️ by checking out the Development server!</b>